formal-land/formal.land/docs/services/critical-embedded-software.md

 ## Languages

 Our strongest tooling covers **Rust**, **OCaml**, and **Solidity**.
-The blockchain case studies on this site use the same underlying methods — source-level translation into Rocq and replayable proofs — that apply to embedded and infrastructure software.
+The blockchain case studies on this site use the same underlying methods — source-level translation into Rocq/Lean-style proof workflows and replayable proofs — that apply to embedded and infrastructure software.

 ## How we work